extremebleem/luaapi/README.md

 - `width`: number - Width of the beam.
 - `endWidth`: number - Width at the end of the beam.
 - `fadeLength`: number - Length over which the beam fades.
-- `amplitude`: number - Amplitude of the beam's oscillation.
+- `amplitude`: number - Amplitude of the beam’s oscillation.
 - `brightness`: number - Brightness of the beam.
-- `speed`: number - Speed of the beam's animation.
+- `speed`: number - Speed of the beam’s animation.
-- `startFrame`: number - Starting frame for the beam's animation.
+- `startFrame`: number - Starting frame for the beam’s animation.
-- `frameRate`: number - Frame rate of the beam's animation.
+- `frameRate`: number - Frame rate of the beam’s animation.
 - `red`: number - Red color component.
 - `green`: number - Green color component.
 - `blue`: number - Blue color component.